Special Events Program Coverage Receipt

-6. CFSA will stamp copy 4 (goldenrod) with the date it was received and return it to your fair for your records.
+6. If you’re using the pre-printed receipt, CFSA will stamp copy 4 (goldenrod) with the date it was received and return it to your fair for your records.

 In addition –

-- At the end of each quarter, a processing reimbursement of 5 percent of your net receipts collected will be returned to you by CFSA.
-This reimbursement is designed to help cover fair staff time spent by promoting the coverage and handling the paperwork.
+- At the end of each quarter, a processing reimbursement of 5 percent of your net receipts collected will be returned to you by CFSA if your fair participates in both the General Liability and the Workers’ Compensation pools.
+This reimbursement is designed to help cover fair staff time spent promoting the coverage and handling the paperwork.

 - Beginning January 2015, fairs not participating in both the CFSA Workers’ Compensation and General Liability pools will be assessed a 5% Special Events Program administration fee.